Picovoice/picovoice/sdk/react-native/README.md

 [Picovoice](/sdk/react-native/src/picovoice.tsx) provides low-level access to the Picovoice platform for those who want to incorporate it into an already existing audio processing pipeline.

 `Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `create` static constructor.
-Sensitivity and model files are optional.
+Sensitivity, model files, `endpointDurationSec` and `requireEndpoint` are optional.

 ```javascript
 const accessKey = "${ACCESS_KEY}" // obtained from Picovoice Console (https://console.picovoice.ai/)